Firth Haring Fabend

-Firth Haring Fabend is an American novelist and historian.
+Firth Haring Fabend (born August 12, 1937) is an American novelist and historian.
 She was born in Tappan, New York, on August 12, 1937, the daughter of James Firth Haring and Elizabeth Adler.
 She graduated from Nyack High School in Nyack, New York, and is a 1959 graduate of Barnard College, where she majored in English literature.
 She holds a PhD in American Studies from New York University.
 She spent her Junior Year at Westfield College of London University.
 While working in book publishing in New York City and attending graduate school, she published five novels between 1968 and 1985.
 Three book-length works of history followed in 1991, 2000, 2012 and to date some thirty essays and chapters in books.

 Career

 Her novels are The Best of Intentions (New York: William Morrow, 1968); Three Women (New York: Belmont-Tower, 1972); A Perfect Stranger (New York: Simon & Schuster, 1973); The Woman Who Went Away (New York: Holt, Rinehart & Winston, 1981); and Greek Revival (New York: E. P. Dutton, 1985).
 These works were published in both hard- and paperback editions in the U.S., the U.K., France, and various other countries.

 Although they were in general favorably reviewed, she became disillusioned, in the 1980s, by developments in the publishing world, gave up fiction writing, and turned to academia.
 She received a doctorate in American Studies from New York University in 1988, her area of interest being the Dutch colonial period of New York and New Jersey and the legacy of the Dutch in New York and New Jersey into the nineteenth century.
 Her doctoral dissertation was awarded the New York State Historical Association Annual Manuscript Award in 1989 and the Hendricks Prize of the New Netherland Institute (originally the New Netherland Project) also in 1989.
 That year, she was made a Charter Fellow of the New Netherland Project and the following year a Fellow of The Holland Society of New York, the second woman to be so honored.
 The first was Alice P. Kenney.

 Her dissertation was published by Rutgers University Press in 1991 as A Dutch Family in the Middle Colonies, 1660–1800.
 It was prominently reviewed in the major academic journals as a welcome addition to the growing literature on the family, especially as it applied to New York and New Jersey, and for providing a bench mark for studying the family in different epochs.
 Along with other family studies published at around the same time, it was considered among those works that laid the basis for a genuine study of the early colonial community experience in the eastern United States.